Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Proof of theorems

-The first statement follows from a classical results \cite[Thm.
+\begin{proof}The lemma relies on a classical results \cite[Thm.
 1]{rubin1956uniform} regarding the uniform convergence of random functions.
-Then, it suffices to check the condition of equi-continuity.
-Take a sequence of compact sets $G_n$ such that $G=\bigcup G_n$, then the join continuity of $V_{(\cdot)}(\cdot,\cdot)$ will impies the joint uniform continuity of $V_{(\cdot)}(\cdot,\cdot)$ on $K\times G_n\times G_n$, which further implies the condition of equi-continuity.
+It suffices to check the condition of equi-continuity.
+Take a sequence of compact sets $G_n$ such that $G=\bigcup G_n$, then the join continuity of $f(\cdot,\cdot)$ will implies the joint uniform continuity of $f(\theta,x)$ on $K\times G_n$, which further implies equi-continuity. \end{proof}